marcelm/cutadapt/doc/guide.rst

 The :ref:`filtering options listed above <filtering>` can also be used when trimming paired-end data.

-Importantly, cutadapt *always discards both reads of a pair* if it determines that the pair should be discarded.
+Importantly, Cutadapt *always discards both reads of a pair* if it determines that the pair should be discarded.
 This ensures that the reads in the output files are in sync.
-(If you don’t want or need this, you can run cutadapt separately on the R1 and R2 files.)
+(If you don’t want or need this, you can run Cutadapt separately on the R1 and R2 files.)

 The same applies also to the options that redirect reads to other files if they